http://www.fpnotebook.com/

 - Least: Bupropion, SSRI

-- Adverse Effects: Gastrointestinal effects (Serotonin reuptake blockade)
+VIII.
+Adverse Effects: Gastrointestinal effects (Serotonin reuptake blockade)

 - Most adverse effects

-- Minimal: Prozac, MAO inhibitors, Trazodone
+- Minimal: Prozac, MAO Inhibitors, Trazodone

 - None: Tricyclic Antidepressants, Bupropion

-- Adverse Effects: Sedation (Histamine H1 receptor blockade)
+IX.
+Adverse Effects: Sedation (Histamine H1 receptor blockade)

-- Adverse Effects: Agitation or Insomnia
+X. Adverse Effects: Agitation or Insomnia

-- Most: Bupropion, Effexor, Prozac, Paxil
+- Most: Bupropion, Prozac, Sertraline

-- Least: Tricyclic Antidepressants, Effexor, Trazodone
+- Least: Tricyclic Antidepressants, Effexor, Trazodone, Paxil

-- Adverse Effects: Increased Seizure risk (Lower Seizure threshold)
+XI.
+Adverse Effects: Increased Seizure risk (Lower Seizure threshold)

 - Most: Bupropion, Anafranil, Tricyclic Antidepressant

-- Least: SSRI, MAO inhibitor, SARI, Effexor
+- Least: SSRI, MAO Inhibitor, SARI, Effexor

 - See Antidepressant Induced Sexual Dysfunction

-- Most: SSRI, Tricyclic Antidepressants, MAO inhibitor
+- Most: SSRI (esp.
+Paroxetine, Escitalopram), Tricyclic Antidepressants, MAO Inhibitor

 - Least: Bupropion, Nefazodone